4.89% Fixed For Life Mortgages For Over 65s for 2026

 How do market trends impact mortgages for older borrowers?

-Market trends influence the terms, rates, and availability of older borrower mortgages.
+Market trends influence the terms, rates, and availability of mortgages for older borrowers.
 It’s crucial to stay updated and adaptable.

 Why is expert advice important when selecting mortgages for older people?